 You have been thinking about Italy for further education.
 Great culture, diverse community, endless attractions, etc. It will be several birds, one stone.
 But, what about the visa?
-Do I need a residence permit?
+Will you need a residence permit?

 This article will explain who needs an Italy student visa, who does not, requirements, the application process, validity, interview question, FAQs, and many more.

 A few countries and states do not need an Italy short-stay visa.
 It means they can visit the country for up to 90 days.
-The EU and EEA are some of them.
+The US, Canada, Brazil, Israel, and Australia are some of them.
 When you are a national of these countries, and your course takes up to 90 days, you do not need an Italy student visa.
 When the course takes longer than 90 days, you must apply for an Italy study visa.

 Many countries need an Italy short-stay visa.
-These countries’ nationals have to apply for an Italy visa, no matter the lengths of stay.
+These countries’ nationals have to apply for an Italy visa, no matter the length of stay.
 They have to apply for an Italy student visa.
-The lengths of the study-course do not matter.
+The length of the study course does not matter.

 Italy study visa is the entrance permission to the country.
 When you get there, you have to apply for an Italy residence permit too.